Mejri10/codewars-solutions/8-kyu/return-to-sanity/python/README.md

-This function returns something strange.
+This function should return an object, but it's not doing what's intended.
 What's wrong?